Nolan Jones Preview, Player Props: Rockies vs. Cubs

 Nolan Jones At The Plate

-- In 62.4% of his 85 games this season, Jones has picked up at least one hit.
-He's also had 20 multi-hit games.

-- He has hit a home run in 16.5% of his games this year, and 4.5% of his chances at the plate.
+- He has hit a home run in 14 games this season (16.3%), leaving the park in 4.4% of his chances at the plate.

-- In 31.8% of his games this season, Jones has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in five contests.
+- Jones has driven home a run in 28 games this year (32.6%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.